AdobeDocs/campaign-standard.en/help/rn/using/deprecated-features.md

 <table>
  <thead>
   <tr>
-   <th> <strong>Email Design - Legacy email editor</strong><br /> </th>
+<strong>Email Design - Legacy email editor</strong>
   </tr>
  </thead>
  <tbody>
   <tr>
    <td> <p>Starting Campaign 19.0 release, the legacy email editor is deprecated.
-Use <a href="https://experienceleague.adobe.com/docs/campaign-standard/using/designing-content/designing-content-in-adobe-campaign.html">Campaign Email Designer</a> to create and personalize your email content. </p></br>
+Use <a href="https://experienceleague.adobe.com/docs/campaign-standard/using/designing-content/designing-content-in-adobe-campaign.html">Campaign Email Designer</a> to create and personalize your email content. </p>
-   <p>Read out <a href="https://experienceleague.adobe.com/docs/campaign-standard/using/designing-content/building-email-content/using-existing-content.html">this section</a> to learn how to adapt your email templates for the new editor.</p></br>
+   <p>Read out <a href="https://experienceleague.adobe.com/docs/campaign-standard/using/designing-content/building-email-content/using-existing-content.html">this section</a> to learn how to adapt your email templates for the new editor.</p>
   <p>
   <em>Target removal date: end of 2021</em></p>
    </td>